-The Blue Light Hub has now been completed and is being valued for the first time for the 2020/21 financial statements.
+The Blue Light Hub has now been completed and is being valued 2021/22 financial statements, the valuation of the Blue Light Hub is significant in comparison to our calculated materiality.

-Management is required to make material judgemental inputs and apply estimation techniques to calculate the yearend balances for it to be recorded in the balance sheet.
+Management is required to make material judgemental inputs and apply estimation techniques to calculate the year-end balances for it to be recorded in the balance sheet.